Unity, Duality, Trinity

 Reaching the Fixed Stars, Beatrice bids Dante turn to look behind from where they have climbed, and he sees below the entire celestial clockwork mechanism with the Earth at its hub.

-and contemplate, what a world
+what a world

 (Paradiso, Canto XXII, 122-123, 128-130, 140-143)